Simply-Love/Simply-Love-SM5/README.md

 #### New Aesthetic Features
  * [RainbowMode](http://i.imgur.com/aKsvrcch.png) – add some color to Simply Love!
- * [NoteSkin and Judgment previews](https://imgur.com/QUSqxr8.png) in the modifier menu
+ * [NoteSkin and Judgment previews](https://i.imgur.com/Jk5A4LT.png) in the modifier menu
  * improved widescreen support

 #### New Conveniences for Public Machine Operators
-  * [MenuTimer Options](http://imgur.com/DPffsdQh.png) – Set the MenuTimers for various screens.
+  * [MenuTimer Options](https://i.imgur.com/SqbsMiw.png) – Set the MenuTimers for various screens.
   * [Long/Marathon Song Cutoffs](http://i.imgur.com/fzNJDVDh.png) – The cutoffs for songs that cost 2 and 3 rounds can be set in *Arcade Options*.
+  * [USB Profile Options](https://i.imgur.com/ZgU9HGw.png) – Manage settings for player USB sticks, including custom songs.
+Only available in SM5.1-beta and newer.

 #### Language Support